canmetan/dotfiles/README.md

 # dotfiles
-Dot files for i3wm with zsh.
+Configuration files for i3wm with zsh.
 At the time of this upload, system looks like this (colors are not accurate):

 ![Current](https://github.com/canmetan/dotfiles/blob/master/gifs/sc.gif?raw=true)